 Section 4G.
-Livestock - Milk Production This section is identical in the ILP and the CORE.
+Livestock - Milk Production

 Section 4H.
 Livestock - Egg Production This section is identical in the ILP and the CORE.

-Section 41.
+Section 4I.
 Livestock - Other Livestock Products This section is identical in the ILP and the CORE.

 Aquaculture, Fishery and Forestry